Léon Pillet

-Léon Pillet (6 December 1803 – 20 March 1868), was a 19th-century French journalist, civil servant, and director of the Paris Opera from 1840 to 1847.
+Léon Pillet (6 December 1803 – 20 March 1868) was a French journalist, civil servant, and director of the Paris Opera from 1840 to 1847.
 A political appointee, he was probably the least successful director of the Paris Opera in the 19th century.

 Early life and training

 Born Raymond-François-Léon Pillet in Paris, he was the son of Fabien Pillet (1772–1855), who was a journalist and French administrator.
 After attending the Lycée Napoléon (now the Lycée Henri-IV), Léon Pillet continued his studies in law and joined the offices of an attorney by the name of Mauguin.

 Journalist

 He took part in the founding of the Nouveau Journal de Paris in 1827, serving mainly as its drama critic.
 Later, when the suppression of the privileges of the major journals gave more leeway to the enterprise, he became its editor, transforming it into a political newspaper and embracing the liberal cause.
 In July 1830 he signed the journalists' protest against government restrictions on the press, and during the three days 26, 27, and 28 July, his journal, now known simply as the Journal de Paris, was published several times each day.
 Having supported the change to a more conservative government which occurred on 13 March 1831, the paper was taken over by venture capitalists who were favorable to the new regime, but Pillet stayed on as director and supported ministerial policies.